 - 1 oz arugula 30g, rocket or young spinach, roughly chopped

-Roast the butternut squash cubes, tossed in a little olive oil, at 400F for 30-40 minutes until tender and just starting to brown.
+- Roast the butternut squash cubes, tossed in approx 1 tablespoon olive oil, at 400F for 30-40 minutes until tender and just starting to brown.
 This can either be done ahead or alongside the rest of the meal - just allow the squash to cook around 20mins before starting the rest.

-Heat oil and butter over medium heat.
+- Heat remaining ½ tablespoon oil and butter over medium heat.
 Soften onion 2-3 mins, add garlic, cook another 2-3 mins until onion starting to brown.

 - Add rice and cook briefly to ensure well coated in oil/butter mixture.